-22) National Theatre Live is going to stream plays via YouTube live to our living room.
+23) National Theatre Live is going to stream plays via YouTube live to our living room.
 They will take place on Thursday nights at 7pm, although you can watch them for up to a week afterwards.
-The first one was One Man Two Guvnors and currently available is The Barbershop Chronicles with A Sreetcar Named Desire, This House and Coriolanus as shows in the future weeks.
+The first one was One Man Two Guvnors and currently available is Small Island with Midsummers Night Dream due to be shown in the future weeks.

 24) Filmed on Stage is also listing shows you can stream for free.
 On here is The Metropolitan Opera Live with a huge variety of performances as well as plays such as Uncle Vanya for US residents.

 25) Digital Theatre has a huge amount of variety from Hamlet to Love Song on there as well as Funny Girl with Sheridan Smith.
 It is £10 a month but that is a fraction of the cost of a theatre ticket!!
 Some performing arts teachers may already have access so do double check!

 26) The BBC is screening 6 RSC shows including Frankenstein.
 They are now available on Iplayer.

 27) Gate theatre has put online 2 of it’s plays.
 They are Suzy Storch which looks at what happens if you don’t what children but already have then and The Unknown Island which is about dreaming the impossible.
 Both have running times of under 75 minutes.

 Shakespeare: All of the Shakespeare fans out there are spoilt for choice.
 Offerings include: